-Today, Isabella is Head of Industry Cranes Sales at Siemens Cranes and responsible for the growth of the unit: “The most rewarding projects are the big ones, those that bring a lot of volume,” she says.
-“It’s great when a team member comes to me and tells me that we’ve won a project or that we sold a high volume of products.”
+Today, Isabella is Head of Sales Germany for Digital Business at Siemens Digital Industries and responsible for the growth of the unit: “The most rewarding projects are the big ones, those that bring a lot of volume,” she says.
+“It’s great when a team member comes to me and tells me that we’ve won a project or that we sold a high volume of products.

 When discussing the future, she says, “for now, I’m Head of Sales.
 I want to grow my experience.
 I want to expand my business responsibility.”
 But of course, there is always room for progression.
 And with her skills, experience and network, there are always open doors.